Quantum food is the combination of interactions, balances and cycles that sustain life on this planet.

 Like the classic economist’s market, there are a number of reset points where one point simultaneously contains two linked processes.
 Take the example of predation and prey: as prey is digested or absorbed, it releases nutrients to its predator(s), bearing in mind that there may be more than one species of predator, for instance big cats may make a kill that will be picked over later on by carrion specialists.
 In the case of plants taking up water and nutrients from the earth around it, the presence of minerals in specific proportions can promote or retard plant development.

-Quantum food will discuss data from as many species as possible.
+Quantum food should include data from as many species as possible.
 The food industry has its own measurements to draw on: from Brix to Baume, Pasteur to Papin, the world is full of data just waiting to be evaluated with a fresh vision.
 Follow the links to aspects of this view of the world further down this page and build a new view of the world.
+Some are off-beat posts, with a wry sense of humour, others will leave you howling at the moon.